Amr097/Today-I-Learned/README.md

 3- Enables user to filter facts by category.

-Improvments i added to what we built in the course:
+## Improvments i added to what we built in the course:

+1- Used Context API to manage/update state globally across components.

-1- Added user login & authentication using firebase auth.
+2- Added user login & authentication using firebase auth.

-2- Created subcolltections to the existing users collections in the database to store the user interactions which allows users to remove or change their cuurent votes thus improving user experience.
+3- Created subcolltections to the existing users collections in the database to store the user interactions which allows users to remove or change their cuurent votes thus improving user experience.

-3- Added various sorting functionalities & searching for facts.
+4- Added various sorting functionalities & searching for facts.

 ## Give it a try?